webix-hub/docs/data/api/ui.datatable_oneditorchange_event.md

 onEditorChange
 =============

-@todo:
-	check!!

 @short:
-	fires when data in the column editor is changed
+	fires when the native onchange event occurs for an HTML input (select, text)

 @params:

-- id		string/number		the column id
+- id		string/number		the cell id
 - value		string				the new value typed into the editor

 @example: